MicrosoftDocs/well-architected/well-architected/cost/checklist.md

 - Choose the right data store for the job (Azure SQL, Azure Cosmos DB, Azure Storage, and so on)

-- Don't over engineer services for requirements that are not clearly defined.
+- Don't over engineer services for requirements that aren't clearly defined.

 - Only deploy to multiple regions if your service levels require it for either availability or geo-distribution.